celerik/react-boilerplate/source/README.md

 npm run build
 ```

 This will generate your production files in ```./build``` folder.
-Then, youc an use any HTTP server to see it or deploy it.
+Then, you can use any HTTP server to see it or deploy it.

 We suggest using npm ```http-server``` for checking the status of the build before deployment.